MicrosoftDocs/dynamics-365-intelligent-order-management/topics/subscription-order.md

 This article describes how to manage subscription orders in Microsoft Dynamics 365 Intelligent Order Management.

-Intelligent Order Management has the capability to handle subscription orders, giving customers the flexibility to have their orders fulfilled on a regular basis.
+Intelligent Order Management has the capability to handle subscription orders, giving customers the flexibility to have their orders fulfilled regularly.
 The order frequency is specified at the product level.

 With appropriate subscription order management, retailers can get the following benefits: